english-blog/english-blog.github.io/_posts/2024-02-13-why-do-i-have-to-use-my-willpower.md

 **Habits** - All self-help gurus say this, "_Do something continuously for X day and it will become your habit.
 You will start doing it naturally_".
 X could be 48 days to a year.
 So, by this definition, I should be a te-totaller, eating a perfect diet, having a perfect body, running, and exercising regularly.
 But that's not the case.
 What's missing from this definition is - the circumstances.

 For example, when I started running, I figured out when to run, where to run, etc in Bangalore.
 When I wake up, there is nothing to think about, there is a defined schedule.
 It was cool for a couple of years.
 Then I moved to the UK, the place was freaking cold and I could not run barefoot.
-Then I moved to the US, there is not a good place to run near my house.
+When I moved to the US, there was not a good place to run near my house.
 The habit slowly died off.
 I see the same pattern in all other activities where I have to use my willpower.
 When the circumstances change, you have to use more willpower.
 So,

 I contemplate - why do I have to use my willpower?